TTCDist: Fast Distance Estimation From an Active Monocular Camera Using Time-to-Contact: INTRODUCTION

-\begin{itemize} \item A closed form solution for estimating the 3D position of the camera given a short history of time-to-contact and acceleration. \item A computationally efficient method of 3D position estimation utilizing the $\tau$-constraint, which demonstrates viability with inexpensive sensors. \item Comparisons against the popular VIO methods, VINS-Mono and ROVIO, as well as the fiducial marker based posed estimation method, AprilTag 3, to show the efficacy of the novel constraint in a real-world setting. \end{itemize}
+\begin{itemize} \item A closed form solution for the 3D position of the camera given time-to-contact or depth-to-scale and acceleration. \item A computationally efficient position estimation method utilizing the $\tau$ or $\Phi$ constraint based on the closed form. \item Comparisons against the popular VIO methods, VINS-Mono and ROVIO, as well as AprilTag 3, to show the efficacy of the novel constraint in real-world settings. \item A corollary (resulting from the closed form) and experiment showing that our constraints, when used with efference copies in a closed loop, make the system invariant to scaling of the control signal. \end{itemize}

-We believe that our constraint will open doors for a multitude of applications using an active camera and an IMU.